jordansilva/Sven/README.md

 **Contributions & Differential?**
-- [x] A big new collection of POI check-ins, with POIs information, and real check-ins.
-(Freshly)
+- [x] A freshly dataset of check-ins for POI Recommendation.
-- [x] A different experimental evaluation.
+- [x] A different approach to do the experimental evaluation.
 Temporal.
-List of POI candidates.
+Rank POI candidates (near POI candidates).
 - [ ] Find a gap.
 A new contextual POI Recommender.
 <br/>